Nabakanta Barua: Early life

 Nabakanta Barua was born 29 December 1926 in Guwahati to Nilakanta Barua, a school inspector and later teacher, and Swarnalata Baruani.
 He had three brothers: Devakanta, Jivakanta, and Sivakanta.
 Dev Kant Barua, the eldest among the brothers was the President of the Indian National Congress during the Indian Emergency (1975-1977) and served as the Governor of Bihar from 1 February 1971 to 4 February 1973.
 Dev Kant Barua was also a well-known poet, best known for Sagor dekhisa, a collection of Assamese poems.
 At first the family lived in upper Assam, then moved to Puranigudam and lastly lived in Nagaon town.

 Education

 He started his education at a nearby school, then joined govt.
 Mojolia school.
-In 1933 he was admitted to Nagaon govt. boys in class 3, from there he completed his matriculation in 1941.
+In 1933 he was admitted to Nagaon govt. boys school in class 3, from there he completed his matriculation in 1941.
 After that he got admitted to Cotton College, but he lost two years due to illness.
 In 1943, he went to Shantinikaton (West Bengal).
 In 1947 he completed his B.A. with English honors and in 1953 M. A. from Aligarh Muslim University.